Kr1shnam00rthi/malicious-URL-detection/README.md

 ### What I accomplished

 + I performed feature engineering to extract key URL-related features, resulting in a dataset with fully developed attributes.
-+ I developed an ensemble model using logistic regression, KNN, decision tree, Naive Bayes, and SVM.
++ I developed an ensemble model using logistic regression, KNN, decision tree, Naive Bayes, and MLP(Neural Network).
 + Performed training and testing and ended with tesing accuracy of 95.5%.

 ### Reference